wafflehouz/canvasShapes/README.md

 ## Features

-- A clear start screen and game-over/win screen.
+- Start screen and game-over/win screen.
-- Two distinct game modes: "Explode" and "Add".
+- Game modes: "Explode" and "Add".
 - A counter for "Add Mode" to track progress towards the goal.
 - Interactive shapes that collide with each other and the screen boundaries.
 - A simple gravity effect.